Copyright 2022/2023 – countrywidemediation.co.uk

 This methods of approaching disputes are usually filled with many shortcomings.
 First and foremost, they involve huge costs which always keep on escalating as the case continues.
 It is common to find a small case spending thousands of pounds over a certain period.

 Secondly, the legal way can be time consuming.
 With the current complex and complicated nature of the laid down laws, legal cases take a long time to get solved.
 This is because a solicitor will need to examine all the laws that relate to the plaintiffs case.
 This can be stressful and the only solution to it is to try an approach known as mediation.
 Contact us today to find out how we can help.

 Mediation involves three parties, that is, the two disputing parties and an expert usually called a mediator.
 The mediator will meet and come into contact with both disputing parties so as to make sure that each of the parties agrees to the process of mediation and fully understands what it involves.

 Meetings will then be held in an attempt to resolve the dispute.
 The mediator’s main duty is to help the disputing parties to come to a common solution.
 This mutually agreed solution will then be written down as a record of future reference.

 Disagreements are in all marriages.
 What differs is the depth of the dispute.
 This disputes can arise from care of the children, use of land, an elderly relative or better still divorce or separation.

-Importance of mediation UK include time saving, cost effectiveness and formation of mutually agreed solutions.
-Mediation UK saves time for the two parties as it involves no legal proceedings.
+Importance of mediation includes time-saving, cost-effectiveness and formation of mutually agreed solutions.
+Mediation saves time for the two parties as it involves no legal proceedings.

-It is also a cheap way of finding solutions because no money is used at all.
-Finally, it results to making of mutually agreed solutions hence satisfying both the parties.
+Finally, it results in the making of mutually agreed solutions hence satisfying both the parties.